Check out these simple whole30 healthy dinner ideas for the family with kid-friendly recipes for healthy meal inspiration.

 NIGHT 4: ROASTED WHOLE CHICKEN AND VEGETABLES

 After we finished dinner, I picked all the remaining chicken off the bones and stuck all the bones into the instant pot to make some bone broth.
-I added the peels of the carrots, an onion core, celery leaves, 1 tablespoon of apple cider vinegar, and 6 cups of water.
+I added the carrots’ peels, onion core, celery leaves, 1 tablespoon of apple cider vinegar, and 6 cups of water.
 I turned it on the soup setting for 120 minutes and let it go.
 When it was finished, I strained the bones off and used the broth for my next meal.

 NIGHT 5: BEEF STEW IN THE INSTANT POT